 - Subsonic and infrasound refer to sound vibrations below 20Hz.
 Ultrasonic and ultrasound refer to sound vibrations above 20000Hz.
 Supersonic, on the other hand does not refer to frequency but to velocity (faster than the speed of sound, 350m/s or 1235km/h).

-- A transient is a sudden and brief burst of acoustic energy, for example a gunshot, the snap when you break a branch, a handclap.
+- A transient is a sudden and brief burst of acoustic energy, for example a bursting firecracker, the snap when you break a branch, a handclap.
 Transients occur in speech as the plosive releases of stop consonants.

 - Figure 5 is an example of transients in speech, the plosive release of [t].